jvanasco/dogpile_backend_redis_advanced/README.md

 This format is necessary for most cache backends, but redis offers the ability to handle expiry in the cloud.
-By using the slim msgpack format and only storing the payload, we can drastically cut down the bytes needed to store this information.
+By using the slim msgpack format and only storing the payload, you can drastically cut down the bytes needed to store this information.

 This approach SHOULD NOT BE USED by 99% of users.
 However, if you do aggressive